vib-singlecell-nf/vsn-pipelines/README.md

 ```

 ### Workflow imports
-Entire workflows can also be imported in other workflows with one command (inheriting all of the imports from the workflow definition):
+Entire workflows can also be imported in other workflows with one command (inheriting all of the process imports from the workflow definition):
 ```groovy
 include CELLRANGER from '../cellranger/main.nf' params(params)
 ```

-This leads to the ability to easily define high-level workflows from `aertslab/SingleCellTxBenchmark/main.nf`:
+This leads to the ability to easily define high-level workflows in the master nf file: `aertslab/SingleCellTxBenchmark/main.nf`:
 ```groovy
 include CELLRANGER from './src/cellranger/main.nf' params(params)
 include BEC_BBKNN from './src/scanpy/bec_bbknn.nf' params(params)